deepakgrandhi/string_calculator/README.md

 - integration test for S2 is almost done in S1 itself.
 Here Ive made sure that n number of items in the list will be added properly and also tried doing the same using List.generate(100, (i) => '$ {i + 1}').join(',')

+### S3

+- Updated the string_calculator add method to handle delimiters. now we are handling , and /n here